ablaamim/ablaamim/README.md

 ---

-## :speaker: Pivate repositories for now.
+## :speaker: Private repositories for now.

 ---